A Gallery of some 2024 Favourites

 Everything Except

 This is a quick paced inspirational talk that covers what anyone can do to improve their work and, at the same time, become more creative at it.
-It concentrates one everything apart from equipment
+It concentrates on everything apart from equipment.
+It covers some of the same areas as ‘Kaisen your Photography’ though in less detail

 Printing Photographs

 A short talk that explains why printing images is important and offers both; a simple methodology and, the alternative full end to end calibration option.
-The relative costa and pros and cons of using a bureau service versus your own printer are covered in detail.
+It compares the relative costa and pros and cons of using a bureau service versus using your own printer are covered in detail.
+There is also some advice about printer choice and how to keep them working reliably.

 Projects